-Students will work on their community and prevocational social skills virtually and alternatively within the hybrid instructional model.
+Students will work on their community and prevocational goals virtually and where possible, in-person within the hybrid instructional model.

 Social and Emotional Learning and Wellness

 Schools are in a unique position to create a safe and supportive learning environment for all students.
 Students have had inconsistent academic and behavioral expectations for several months.
 It is important to remind staff that a constant focus on relationship building with students must occur.